-This is an amazing and delicious salad that’s relatively easy to toss together.
+This is an amazing and delicious Greek Tomato Salad that’s relatively easy to toss together.
 You can make it a day ahead of time and allow the marinade to saturate the tomatoes, onions, olives, and Feta cheese.
 Or you can make it the day you want to serve it.
 We love this fabulous salad.
 This recipe is the one that I base my Greek Salad recipe on.

 I have used this recipe lots of times over the years, and the regular Greek Salad that I improvised based on this recipe so many times I have lost count.
 I have no idea where Mimi originally got this recipe–perhaps a magazine or cookbook.
 She never told me.
 All I know is that it’s one of our favorites.
 Anyone who eats it, loves it!

 I make this salad regularly and decided to retake the pictures the last time I made it (July 2014).
 My first pictures were of inferior quality being posted only a few months after I began this blog so these new pictures should allow you to enjoy this scrumptious salad a little more.

 Greek Tomato Salad tastes as delicious as it looks!

 Greek Tomato Salad is healthy, low calorie and gluten free.

 This close up shows the texture of the salad.

 Here’s what I did.